loouislow81/ionizer/README.md

 System-wide ads filter with just `DNSMASQ` and `BASH` for Linux.

 This is my daily use mini-tool for all my Linux computers.
-The blocking ads work seamlessly better than installing web browser extensions and desktop apps.
+It blocks ads and works seamlessly better than installing web browser extensions and desktop apps.
 The filter data is hosted at Github by using a dedicated [generator](https://github.com/loouislow81/ionizer/tree/master/generator).
 The [client](https://github.com/loouislow81/ionizer/tree/master/client) is responsible for downloading and updating filter data.

 <p align="left">
   <img src="assets/screenshot_01.png" width="49%" height="auto">